OTI Festival: Participation

 Broadcasters from twenty-seven countries participated at least once in the festival, with Chile, Panama, Peru, Puerto Rico, and Venezuela participating in all twenty-eight editions.
-Some of the participating broadcasters, such as those from Mexico and Chile, selected their entries through regular televised national selections.
-Other broadcasters selected their entries internally.
+The participating broadcasters had sole discretion over the process they would use to select their entry for the festival.
+Some of them, such as those from Aruba, Chile, Cuba, Mexico, the Netherlands Antilles, and the United States, selected their entries through regular multi-stage televised national selections; while others selected their entries internally.